 Nothing can make a renovation seem more complete than updating a room with crown molding and a fresh coat of paint!
-We went from builder’s beige on all our doors to a bright white paint that contrasts so well with our new wall colors.
-I love partnering with HomeRight for these projects to show how easy these projects are with the paint sprayer!
+We went from builder’s beige to a rich jewel color that’s topped off with bright white crown molding!

 And man, did our master bedroom need some updating!

 We have worked so hard on our whole house in the 2.5 years we’ve lived here, but the master bedroom and bathroom were the only rooms we didn’t touch at all.
 I know, I know… Mom and Dad always come last.
 Part of that was the reason, but I also just couldn’t make up my mind on what direction to go in with this room.

 My two options I was stuck on were pretty extreme: either light and airy with lots of white OR dark and moody and kind of boho looking.

 Finally.
 FINALLY.
 Earlier this summer I decided I wanted dark and moody.
 Those were the pictures I kept getting drawn to on Instagram and it just made it feel like our bedroom was more of a separate retreat for us.
 A space that was different than the rest of the house.